ashtonfei/google-apps-script-projects/README.md

 # GAS-060 No Reply Emails

 ### Description
-Apply an Gmail label to the emails that you didn't rely in a specific time(e.g. in the past 24 hours) in Gmail, and remove the label is the email is replied.
+Apply an Gmail label to the emails that was not replied in a specific time(e.g. in the past 24 hours) in Gmail, and remove the label if the email was replied.

 ### Make a copy of the source code from my drive
 [Make a copy](https://script.google.com/d/1Tsn__jf1XFpfOjT_PmJxejAEjqrP60dtwJhYLJk-JBz0ZuiKbugjZ_dL/edit?usp=sharing)